pictriage/ytvip/README.md

     (not possible through regular YouTube UI)
   - search is instantaneous (works locally)
   - no "recommended for you" or other distractions
-- Videos play in your favorite media player (configurable in settings.toml)
+- Videos play in your favorite media player (configurable in `settings.toml`)
 - Small codebase with few dependencies

 ## Quickstart

 ### Prerequisites

 -	Python
 -	YouTube API key
-- ffmpeg
+-	ffmpeg (must be on `PATH`)
-- VLC to watch videos (or can set a different program in settings.toml)
+-	VLC to watch videos, or can set a different program such as mpv in `settings.toml`.
+	Video player must be on `PATH`.

 ### Setup